ida/servile/README.md

 Note that the file-extension '.sse' needs to be written, too.

-You can then handle the message on the client side in a frontend-script:
+You can then handle the message on the client-side in a frontend-script:

 	var source = new EventSource('/stream') // name of sse-file